Pavel4e5/zapret2/docs/manual.en.md

 While traffic interception via `pf divert-to` is theoretically possible, the loop prevention mechanism is broken in practice, making `pf` unusable for this purpose.
 On pfSense and OPNsense, additional steps are required to enable both `pf` and `ipfw` simultaneously.
 This frequently leads to issues, conflicts, and glitches.

-## Traffic Interception in the OpenBSD Kernel
+## Traffic interception in the OpenBSD Kernel

 OpenBSD relies solely on `pf`.
 Its `divert` loop prevention mechanism works correctly.